la2050/archive/_projects/2016/help-create-schoolyard-habitats-for-people-and-wildlife-in-la.md

   environmentally literate citizen contributors through hands-on, experiential, and project based learning that turns the school buildings and grounds into true learning laboratories.
+Please explain how you will define and measure success for your project.​: >- Success will be defined by our ability to positively impact Los Angeles' green spaces, wildlife and avenues for citizens to engage with nature.
+Success will measured by:

+  Increased sustainable green space for wildlife and people living in Los Angeles;

+  The number of Schoolyard Habitats installed;

+  The number students, teachers and schools engaged in the Schoolyard Habitat installation process;

+  The number of students, teachers and citizens each completed Schoolyard Habitat has the potential to engage annually;

+  The number and types of urban wildlife species that benefit from increased habitat.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles
+  - 'Education/training '
+  - 'Community outreach '
+  - Network/relationship support
+  - Quality improvement research
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/help-create-schoolyard-habitats-for-people-and-wildlife-in-la/skild-prod.s3.amazonaws.com/myla2050/images/custom540/3933038065741-team90.jpg
 organization_name: The National Wildlife Federation